 The Swedish temple of flat-pack is the obvious go-to for certain things in life: cube storage shelves, reasonably priced rugs and, of course, meatballs.
 But would it be your first thought for mattress shopping?

 Perhaps because it's known for its cheap prices, many of us wouldn't consider shopping at Ikea if we're looking for a quality mattress.
+Ikea mattresses tend to be among the more affordable options in our mattress test, with four queen-sized models that cost under $1000.
 But since our testing regularly reveals that cheaper products often match or outperform more expensive ones, it raises the question: should Ikea be at the top of your list for mattress shopping?

 We'll talk you through all things Ikea mattresses, plus, for CHOICE members, we'll reveal which ones are our top picks.